Support for Ukraine

 The 24 participating European nations plan to provide basic and advanced training to approximately 60,000 Ukrainian service personnel by the end of 2024.
 Like-minded third-party countries may also participate in the mission.
 The aim is to strengthen the military capabilities of the Ukrainian armed forces in such a way that they can effectively and sustainably defend their country and protect the civilian population.
 The equipment required for training will be provided by the EU member states, with common funding provided through the European Peace Facility.

 Dutch Lieutenant General Michiel van der Laan, as Director of the EU Military Planning and Conduct Capability (MPCC) in Brussels, is in charge of EUMAMEuropean Union Military Assistance Mission at the military-strategic level.
 The training measures are coordinated by two multinational sister commands, the Combined Arms Training Command (CAT-C) in Poland and the Special Training Command (ST-C) in Germany.
-The ST-C is headed by Lieutenant General Andreas Marlow.
+The ST-C is headed by Major General Olaf Rohde.
+CV Major General Olaf Rohde (PDF, 76.1 KB)

 A map of Belgium, Germany and Poland showing the area of operation of EUMAM UA